8n8/bigwebthing/README.md

 4. (Rust / Webassembly) The user programs.
 These are programs that users can write and send to each other.
 They are pure functions written in Rust and compiled to Webassembly, and produce a DOM-like structure from a user input text box and user-uploaded binary blobs.

 6. (Go) The server.
 This acts as a route between clients.
 They upload and download messages, and also use it to store their public keys.
+Users need to inform the server of their whitelists so that it can reject spam for them.

 # Calculating fingerprint